-Ethnicity.
-Studies have concluded that members of particular ethnic groups respond more positively to advertisements that feature announcers of their own ethnicity (Hazzouri et al., 2017).
-In addition, several studies of advertising and ethnic heritage found that the degree of an audience's identification with its own ethnic group helped determine the persuasiveness of messages conveyed by people from different ethnic backgrounds (Wilson & Sherrell, 1993).
+Studies have concluded that members of particular ethnic groups respond more positively to advertisements which feature announcers of their own ethnicity (Hazzouria et al., 2017).

+Also, several studies of advertising and ethnic heritage found that the degree of an audience's identification with its own ethnic group helped determine the persuasiveness of messages conveyed by people from different ethnic backgrounds (Wilson & Sherrell, 1993).

 Individuals of a certain ethnic group might regard their own in-group as superior to others (Ho et al., 2015), and hence may pay more attention to announcers of the same ethnicity (Lyubomirsky & Ross, 1997).
 An important question is how members of one ethnic group react to disaster relief advertisements featuring an announcer from another ethnic group (cf. James & Zagefka, 2017).
 Deshpandé and Stayman (1994) found that members of minority groups regarded an announcer from their own ethnic group as more credible and trustworthy than announcers from other ethnic groups.
 However, the situation regarding announcers from majority groups remains uncertain (De Pelsmacker et al., 2022).

-In humanitarian appeals, we would expect a "White women's saviourism" effect to dominate.
-Although it raises difficult questions about the role of White women in development projects, White women continue to occupy privileged positions in the development sector (Syed & Faiza, 2011).
-While associations of compassion and empathy are more in line with women generally (Dwivedy et al., 2009), and in-group identification stronger with announcers (Hazzouri et al., 2017), this association in a poverty porn context can become amplified (Ware, 2015).
-The use of White women to legitimize poverty porn reifies the perpetuation of White women as transnational, that is, the global mother trope (Ware, 2015), or when White female benevolence becomes conditioned with the multicultural global family (Shome, 2011).
-Indeed, the conditioning of White female saviourism with the failure of non-White indigenous motherhood is central to poverty porn's etiology (Hesford, 2021; Shome, 2011).
-White women have traditionally been weap-onized to essentializing "White benevolent love" (Shome, 2014), or heroic identities of White women in relation to people of color (Bauer, 2021), especially in the context of humanitarian business.
+In humanitarian appeals we would expect a 'white women's saviourism' effect to dominate.
+Although it raises difficult questions about the role of white women in development projects, white women continue to occupy privileged positions in the development sector (Syed & Faiza, 2011).
+While associations of compassion and empathy are more in line with women generally (Dwivedy et al, 2009), and in-group identification stronger with announcers (Hazzouria et al., 2017), this association in a poverty porn context can become amplified (Ware, 2015).
+The use of white women to legitimize poverty porn reifies the perpetuation of white women as transnational, i.e., the global mother trope (Ware, 2015), or when white female benevolence becomes conditioned with the multicultural global family (Shome, 2011).
+Indeed, the conditioning of white female saviourism with the failure of non-white indigenous motherhood, is central to poverty porn's aetiology (Hesford, 2021; Shome, 2011).
+White women have traditionally been weaponized to essentialising "white benevolent love" (Shome, 2014), or heroic identities of white women in relation to people of colour (Bauer, 2021), especially in the context of humanitarian business.